 The 4 E-commerce Processes Worth Automating

 Every e-commerce store has the same four revenue leaks.
-The abandoned cart sequence plugs the largest one.
-The post-purchase sequence builds the loyalty that turns a one-time buyer into a repeat customer.
+The abandoned cart sequence plugs the biggest one.
+The post-purchase sequence turns one-time buyers into repeat customers.
 Review automation builds the social proof that converts the next visitor.
-Inventory alerts prevent the stockout that loses the sale and the customer.
+Inventory alerts prevent stockouts before they lose a sale.
 All four are one-time builds that run indefinitely.

 1. Abandoned Cart Recovery

 Cart abandonment is not a problem you solve.
-It is a conversion rate you optimize.
-The global average is 69.99% — and for mobile shoppers, it is even higher.
-The shopper who abandoned is already high-intent.
-They found your product, decided it was worth adding to a cart, and then got distracted.
-A 3-touch email and SMS sequence reaches them while that intent is still fresh.
+It is a conversion rate you improve.
+The global average is 69.99% — higher on mobile.
+The shopper who abandoned was already interested.
+They found your product, added it to a cart, and then got distracted.
+A 3-touch email and SMS sequence reaches them while that intent is still there.

-Klaviyo and Shopify data consistently shows that a well-constructed abandoned cart sequence recovers 5–15% of abandoned carts.
-The sequence works because it does not lead with a discount — it leads with a reminder, then a gentle prompt, and only introduces an incentive if the shopper still has not converted after 48 hours.
+Klaviyo and Shopify data consistently shows that a well-built abandoned cart sequence recovers 5–15% of abandoned carts.
+The sequence works because it does not open with a discount — it opens with a reminder, then a follow-up, and only introduces an incentive if the shopper still has not converted after 48 hours.

 The revenue math: A store with $100,000 in monthly abandoned cart value recovering 10% of that is $10,000 in additional monthly revenue — $120,000 per year — from automations that cost a fraction of that to build and run indefinitely without maintenance.